 Ch 2 – Christine Benz

-- We both know that markets move in cycles, so we’ve never gotten bothered during the normal downturns that happen
+- We understand markets move in cycles, so downturns don’t bother us.

 Ch 3 – Brian Portnoy

-- True wealth… is the ability to underwrite a life that is meaningful to me
+- True wealth is the ability to fund a life that’s meaningful to me.

-- In a successful money life, investing is the easiest part – if you can cut through the noise.
-The crux of money life starts with the other things: first earning, and then spending, saving, and borrowing
+- In a successful money life, investing is easy once you cut through the noise.
+The real work is in earning, spending, saving, and borrowing.

-- Tracey and I have been disciplined in our spending, not because of a rigorous budget, but because we don’t covet the big ticket items (cars, jewelry, wine, art)
+- Tracey and I have been disciplined in spending, not because of a strict budget, but because we don’t covet big-ticket items like cars, jewelry, or art.

 Ch 4 – Joshua Brown

-- Almost everything I do is with a long-term bias.
-I don’t day trade or swing trade
+- Almost everything I do has a long-term focus; I don’t day trade or swing trade.

-- When people disagree with you about a stock or a sector bet, there’s a very simple way to resolve the conflict – time
+- When people disagree about a stock or sector bet, the simple resolution is time.

 Ch 5 – Bob Seawright

-- Humans generally lack courage more than genius, and persistence most of all.
-Accordingly, sticking with our financial plans is often more difficult than creating and implementing a good one
+- Humans lack courage more than genius, and persistence most of all.
+Sticking to financial plans is often harder than creating them.

 Ch 6 – Carolyn McClanahan

-- I was taught to invest in myself… Another gift my family gave me early on was the joy of reading
+- I was taught to invest in myself, and the joy of reading was another gift from my family.

-- The most important determinant of financial independence was not how much you save – it is how much you spend
+- The key to financial independence isn’t how much you save, but how much you spend.

 Ch 7 – Tyrone Ross

-- I emptied out [my 401k] to waste it on living expenses..
-Buying lots of gaudy jewelry, a nice car, destroying my credit, and spending everything I made
+- I later emptied my 401k, wasting it on living expenses, buying jewelry, a nice car, destroying my credit, and spending everything I made.

-- When… you are blessed enough to acquire financial knowledge, it’s important to pass it on
+- When you gain financial knowledge, it’s crucial to pass it on.

-- I can sum up my investing history with: failure pays the best interest
+- My investing history can be summed up as: failure pays the best interest.

 Ch 8 – Dasarte Yarnway

-- Most of who we are and what we value can be traced through how we decide to invest our dollars
+- Our values and who we are can be traced through how we choose to invest our money.

 Ch 9 – Nina o Neal

-- I view the stock market as an incredible tool for reaching long-term financial goals that requires careful management and a highly disciplined approach to investing
+- I see the stock market as a powerful tool for long-term goals, requiring careful management and discipline.

-- The biggest return on investment is my happiness and the ability to love what I do without a corporate agenda or sales goal
+- The greatest return on investment is my happiness and the freedom to love what I do without a corporate agenda.

 Ch 10 – Debbie Freeman

-- I invest every month, regardless of market conditions… it is a mixture of ETFs and mutual funds
+- I invest every month, regardless of market conditions, with a mix of ETFs and mutual funds.

-- Higher education was the greatest investment I ever made
+- Higher education was the best investment I ever made.

-- Life is not just about the next big milestones.
-It is also about enjoying the moments in between
+- Life isn’t just about big milestones; it’s about enjoying the moments in between.

 Ch 11 – Shirl Penney

-- We have four broad categories or pools of capital as we think about it.
-They are personal capital (Mary Anne and myself), family capital (our two daughters and nieces and nephews, etc), philanthropic capital (we focus on education, ALS, and helping military families), and our “fun” capital bucket (assets we like to enjoy but are not fixated on financial return)
+- We have four broad categories of capital: personal capital (Mary Anne and myself), family capital (our daughters, nieces, and nephews), philanthropic capital (focused on education, ALS, and supporting military families), and fun capital (assets for enjoyment, not financial return).

-- We invest in a diversified portfolio consisting of index funds in the core part of the portfolio
+- We invest in a diversified portfolio, primarily consisting of index funds in the core.

 Ch 12 – Ted Seides

-- I never had a financial plan back then, and I wish I had… A financial plan and a good financial planner would have given me peace of mind and may have helped me make better decisions along the way
+- I didn’t have a financial plan back then, and I now realize it would have provided peace of mind and better decision-making.

-- When my life is cash flow positive and I leave a buffer in cash to protect against lean years, I feel a sense of stability and can freely invest the remainder of my assets with a long time horizon
+- When my cash flow is positive and I maintain a buffer for lean years, I feel stable and can invest long-term.

-- I’m comfortable with equity market volatility, and I don’t believe in market timing, so I stay fully invested
+- I’m comfortable with equity market volatility and avoid market timing, staying fully invested.

 Ch 13 – Ashby Daniels

-- I believe the quest to squeak out a few extra basis points of return is a waste of time for the typical Main Street investor, myself included
+- Chasing a few extra basis points of return is a waste of time for most investors, including me.

-- If our goals require beating the market, I believe we should revise our goals rather than attempt to do something that introduces other risks
+- If our goals require beating the market, we should reconsider those goals rather than risking a detour.

-- I believe being willing to stick to a diversified portfolio of index funds is the closest thing to an investing superpower that exists in the age of shiny object syndrome.
-Patience seems to be a much simpler and more satisfying road to our financial goals than always trying to find the next best thing
+- Sticking to a diversified portfolio of index funds is the closest thing to an investing superpower today.
+Patience is a simpler, more satisfying path.

 Ch 14 – Blair duQuesnay

-- Trying to beat the market is a losing proposition.
-In golf, par is a good score, and avoiding bogeys is more important than making birdies.
-Very few professional investors beat the market consistently, after accounting for the costs.
-The most important takeaway… is that the market return is a good return.
-The proliferation of low-cost index funds means that the market return is ours for the taking, if only we accept it.
-I have not purchased an individual stock since
+- Trying to beat the market is a losing game.
+In golf, par is good; avoiding bogeys matters more than making birdies.
+Very few professionals beat the market consistently after costs.
+The market return is solid, and low-cost index funds make it easy to capture if we accept it.
+I haven’t purchased an individual stock since.

 Ch 15 – Leighann Miko

-- Future me will really appreciate present me not giving into instant gratification, especially when my values do not align with the purchase
+- Future me will thank present me for resisting instant gratification, especially when my values don’t align with the purchase.

-- Gaining a deeper understanding of what’s really important to me has given me more control over how I spend my money, or rather don’t spend it
+- Understanding what truly matters has given me more control over how I spend my money—or choose not to spend it.

 Ch 16 – Perth Tolle

-- I see my personal investments as tools to be used in service of [my] mission
+- I view my personal investments as tools to serve my mission.

-- I hold the most low-maintenance instruments possible, such as ETFs and index mutual funds
+- I focus on low-maintenance instruments like ETFs and index mutual funds.

-- My investable assets can be divided into four goals/buckets (and the asset allocations within each)
+- My investable assets are divided into four goals/buckets with specific asset allocations:

-- General investing and cash for investment opportunities (50% stocks, 50% cash)
+- General investing and cash for opportunities: 50% stocks, 50% cash

-- Investing can be a form of expression
+- Investing can also be a form of expression.

 Ch 17 – Joshua Rogers